Chen Pokong: Works

 Chen was an assistant professor of economics at Sun Yat-sen University in Guangzhou when the 1989 pro-democracy demonstrations began in China.
 He co-organized the protests and was arrested in 1989.
 After nearly five years in prison on two separate occasions, Chen was exiled to the United States in 1996.
 There, he became a visiting scholar at Columbia University, where he obtained an MPA.
 Chen later built a career as the principal of a business school located in Manhattan, New York.

 At the same time, he has been writing for Chinese pro-reform or pro-democracy publications.
 He is also an author of a number of books on Chinese political culture and international conflicts, mostly published in Japan, Taiwan and Hong Kong.

 Chen regularly appears as an analyst on Chinese current affair programs, including Voice of America, Radio Free Asia, New Tang Dynasty Television, SET Taiwan, Radio Los Angeles 1300, Hong Kong Open Magazine, Beijing Spring, and others; speaking at news conferences, panel discussions, and other events; and offering commentary to media.
 He frequently writes political columns for Radio Free Asia, Hong Kong's Open Magazine, and other publications.
 In 2007, Chen was awarded the "Prominent News and Culture Award."
-Chen is a frequent editorial contributor for The Taipei Times.
+Chen was an editorial contributor for The Taipei Times.
 Topics of Chen's analysis include a range of contemporary issues involving modern China and its relationship with the US and the rest of the world.
 Other topics discussed include human rights, minority issues, official corruption, social instability, economic inequality, military expansion, and cross-strait tension.